kuiperzone/PupNet-Deploy/README.md

 Here, the version title and contact information will be ignored and are not used in AppStream data.

-It is possible for change items to span multiple lines, as follows, but a change item should not be broken with an empty line (otherwise the parser will think it is reading plan superfluous text).
+It is possible for change items to span multiple lines, as follows, but a change item should not be broken with an empty line (otherwise the parser will think it is reading plain superfluous text).

 The following two examples are "legal":